theboyarintsev/CTMACD-AO-tradingview/README.md

 ### Caution: step down

-Sometimes on the generator, you can find a step formed by the blue MACD line, which is below 0 degrees along the AO columns.
+Sometimes on the generator, you can find a step formed by the blue MACD line, which is below 0 degrees along the AO.
 You should avoid entering a trade when the step is forming, as this could signal a reversal against you.
 Of course, it is worth checking the situation on smaller timeframes.

 ![Step](doc/img/ledder.png)